 The truth of the matter is, once you start hearing some of these concerns about chiropractic treatment plans, you probably can’t get them out of your mind.
-“Wait, do I actually need to schedule out a whole plan?
-Am I just wasting my money?
+How often should a person see a chiropractor?
+Will this really be worth my time and money?

 So what evidence is actually out there?